20 Vegetarian Recipes For Easy Weeknight Dinners

 Tips and tricks for making delicious vegetarian meals

 - Mushrooms and lentils make great substitutes for ground meats.
 Chopped and cooked mushrooms are loaded with great texture and umami flavor (umami is the savory flavor meats like beef and roast chicken have in spades).
 Legumes like lentils can be used to round out the texture of a dish like chili or bolognese sauce.
-Bonus: mushrooms and lentils are super healthy!

 - Roast your veggies.
 It may seem rather simple, but roasting a cauliflower head until it’s caramelized on the outside is delicious and hearty.
 Same idea with these pan sauteed carrot steaks.
 Veggies can go a long way even when using the simplest of cooking methods.